Harshit2012/LiveMark/README.md

 # LiveMark

-An online LiveMark with live preview, syntax highlighting, and export options to HTML or PDF.
-The website is responsive and developer-friendly, using Bootstrap for styling and layout.
+An online LiveMark with live preview, syntax highlighting, and export options to HTML or PDF..

 ## Features